Lee "Apollo" Adama:

 - Marissa Picard and her best friend Clara Stutters discovered that they are princesses of the planet Essex.

-- The main character in Kind Hearts and Coronets becomes a duke after killing off the eight people ahead of him, all of whom are played by Alec Guinness.
+- The main character in Kind Hearts and Coronets becomes a duke after the deaths of the eight people ahead of him, all of whom are played by Alec Guinness.
+(He murders most of them, though a couple save him the trouble by dying on their own initiative.)

 - This is the entire plot of King Ralph.
 In that case, it involves the British Royal Family, and the person selected had no idea he was in line in the first place.

-- Shanghai Knights had an noble who was way, way far down the line of succession hatch a conspiracy to kill everybody ahead of him so he could ascend to the throne.
+- Shanghai Knights had a noble who was way, way far down the line of succession hatch a conspiracy to kill everybody ahead of him so he could ascend to the throne.

 Roy O'Bannon: Aren't you, like, the twentieth to the throne?